Traces for factorization homology in dimension 1: Traces

 This section assembles results of the previous section to construct \bit{trace} morphisms.
 Using factorization homology, we obtain, for each dualizable object $V\in \bfX$, a $\sB\TT$-family of endomorphisms of its unit:

 Such a value is expected from the 1-dimensional oriented cobordism hypothesis, which predicts a 1-dimensional oriented TQFT determined by $V$.
-Constructing this value, with its $\TT$-equivariance, is the most subtle among all values of such a TQFT.
-This section, which makes no reference to the symmetric monoidal $(\infty,1)$-category $\Bord$, thusly serves to present the key conceptual ideas of our proof of the 1-dimensional cobordism hypothesis, which will appear in a forthcoming work~\cite{1bord}.
+Constructing the above value, with its $\TT$-equivariance, is the most subtle among all values of such a TQFT.
+This section, which makes no reference to the symmetric monoidal $(\infty,1)$-category $\Bord$, and thusly it does not logically depend on the 1-dimensional cobordism hypothesis.

 We begin by observing how, using factorization homology, an associative (co)algebra naturally determines a diagram in $\bfX$.
 Using Proposition~5.1 of~\cite{oldfact} applied to $\bfX\in \CAlg(\Cat_1)$, the unique map between spaces $\SS^1 \xra{!} \ast$ determines a functor